 CONCLUSION

-In conclusion, of the 30+ med schools in the Caribbean, there are some that do not make it past step 2, yet call themselves “accredited.”
-Technically, they are accredited to a certain extent, but as I clarified above, there is nothing too special about being WHO or FAIMER-IMED-recognized.
-There are others that do not make it past step 3, like St. Matthew’s University, and these are considered second-tier Caribbean med schools.
-But thanks to the many steps and the stringent criteria that a school needs to go through to reach step 5, anyone who seeks medical education at any of the top Caribbean medical schools (i.e. AUC, SGU, Ross, Saba, AUA) should not worry about the educational quality or not being able to practice in all 50 States.
+In conclusion, of the numerous medical schools in the Caribbean, there are some that do not go beyond getting a government charter and WDOMS (step #2 in the above list) yet call themselves “fully accredited” when in fact, they are not accredited by any accrediting agency.
+As I clarified above, there is nothing too special about getting a government charter or being listed in the WDOMS.
+There are others that may be accredited by accreditation agencies that are not recognized by the WFME or NCFMEA and do not have individual state approvals, yet claim to be a “top Caribbean school” in their advertisements, when in fact, their accreditation has not been deemed on par with US accreditation standards.
+Therefore, be very careful when looking at advertisements or websites of Caribbean medical schools and take what you read with a grain of salt.
+Thanks to the many steps and the stringent criteria that a school needs to go through to reach step #6, anyone who seeks medical education at any of the top Caribbean medical schools should not worry about the educational quality, financial aid, or the ability to practice in all 50 States.

 Benji